IrvinDevR/porftfolio/README.md

-# Portafolio Personal
+# Personal Portfolio

-Este es mi portafolio personal, desarrollado utilizando HTML5, CSS3 y JavaScript.
-También he utilizado la librería EmailJS para implementar el formulario de contacto.
+This is my personal portfolio, developed using HTML5, CSS3, and JavaScript.
+I have also used the EmailJS library to implement the contact form.

 ## Características

-- Diseño moderno y atractivo.
+- Modern and appealing design.
-- Secciones principales: Inicio, Proyectos, Sobre mi, Educación, Skills y Contacto.
+- Main sections: Home, Projects, About Me, Education, Skills, and Contact.
-- Sección de proyectos con descripciones y enlaces.
+- Projects section with descriptions and links.
-- Información detallada sobre mi experiencia y habilidades.
+- Detailed information about my experience and skills.
-- Formulario de contacto con integración de EmailJS para enviar mensajes.
+- Contact form with EmailJS integration for sending messages.

-## Tecnologías utilizadas
+## Technologies Used

 - HTML5
 - CSS3
 - JavaScript
 - EmailJS

-## Uso
+## Usage

-1. Clona o descarga el repositorio en tu máquina local.
+1. Clone or download the repository to your local machine.
-2. Abre el archivo `index.html` en tu navegador web.
+2. Open the index.html file in your web browser.

-## Configuración de EmailJS
+## EmailJS Configuration

-Si deseas utilizar el formulario de contacto y recibir mensajes en tu propio correo electrónico, debes seguir los siguientes pasos:
+If you want to use the contact form and receive messages in your own email, follow these steps:

-1. Crea una cuenta en [EmailJS](https://www.emailjs.com/) si aún no tienes una.
+1. Create an account on [EmailJS](https://www.emailjs.com/) if you don't have one.

     ```javascript
       <script type="text/javascript" src="https://cdn.jsdelivr.net/npm/@emailjs/browser@3/dist/email.min.js"></script>